deepakricky/learning/README.md

 DEFAULT PARAMETER VALUE
 We can have a value as default as default argument in a function.
 If we specify name = “stranger” in the line containing def, this value is used when no argument is passed.

+RECURSION:

+Recursion is a function which calls itself.
+It is used to directly use a mathematical formula as function.
+Example: factorial(n) = n x factorial (n-1)